shopkick/flawless/README.md

        email - Email address of the watcher filepath - The path to the file being watched watch_all_errors - If true, any exception that gets reported and contains this file in it's traceback will be sent to the watcher.
-If fales, the watcher will only receive reports for which a line in the file was actually blamed for causing the error
+If false, the watcher will only receive reports for which a line in the file was actually blamed for causing the error